-- (A) The Men's Rising Star Award will be awarded to an AFL Sydney Men's Premier Division player based on the following criteria: - (i) Must be Under 21 years of age as at 1 January in the year of the award; - (ii) Must have played no more than ten (10) senior matches in either the AFL Sydney Men's Premier Division competition or equivalent league prior to the season in question; - (iii) Must play a minimum of six (6) senior matches in AFL Sydney Men's Premier Division during the year, subject to Rule 7.10.9 (C). - (B) The Women's Rising Star Award will be awarded to an AFL Sydney Women's Premier Division player based on the following criteria: - (i) Must be Under 23 years of age as at 1 January in the year of the award; - (ii) Must have played no more than ten (10) senior matches in either the AFL Sydney Women's Premier Division competition or equivalent league prior to the season in question; - (iii) Must play a minimum of six (6) senior matches in AFL Sydney Women's Premier Division during the year
+- (A) The Men's Rising Star Award will be awarded to an AFL Sydney Men's Premier Division player based on the following criteria: - (i) Must be Under 21 years of age as at 1 January in the year of the award; - (ii) Must have played no more than ten (10) senior matches in either the AFL Sydney Men's Premier Division competition or equivalent league prior to the season in question; - (iii) Must play a minimum of six (6) senior matches in AFL Sydney Men's Premier Division during the year, subject to Rule 7.10.9(C). - (B) The Women's Rising Star Award will be awarded to an AFL Sydney Women's Premier Division player based on the following criteria: - (i) Must be Under 23 years of age as at 1 January in the year of the award; - (ii) Must have played no more than ten (10) senior matches in either the AFL Sydney Women's Premier Division competition or equivalent league prior to the season in question;

-- (C) The following matches will count towards Award eligibility: - (i) Men's Rising Star NSW State Academy Series, U18 Allies, U17 Allies & U16 National Championship matches, Swans and GIANTS NAB League - (ii) Women's Rising Star NSW State Academy Series, U16 & U18 National Championship - (iii) Up to three (3) Sydney Swans and GWS Giants VFL 'Top Up' matches (Men's) and Sydney Swans and GWS Giants 'Women's Winter Series' (Women's). - (D) Eligible players can be nominated by their club, with a weekly nominee to be announced.
+- (iii) Must play a minimum of six (6) senior matches in AFL Sydney Women's Premier Division during the year - (C) The following matches will count towards Award eligibility: - (i) Men's Rising Star: - (a) All AFL National Championships Boys U18, AFL National Development Championships Boys U16, AFL Futures Boys U17, Coates Talent League Boys matches; and - (b) Up to three (3) Sydney Swans and GWS Giants VFL matches played as a VFL Top-Up Player - (ii) Women's Rising Star: - (a) All Coates Talent League Girls, AFL National Development Championships Girls U16, AFL National Championships Girls U18, AFLW Futures matches; and - (b) Up to three (3) Sydney Swans and GWS Giants VFLW matches. - (D) Eligible players can be nominated by their club, with a weekly nominee to be announced.
 To be eligible for a weekly nomination, players must have played in an AFL Sydney Men's or Women's Premier Division match during the round in which they have been nominated. - (E) All weekly nominees that meet the minimum matches played requirement, as stated in Rule 7.10.8, are eligible to win the award. - (F) The AFL Sydney Men's and Women's Premier Division Coaches (who cannot vote for players from their own club) and other person(s) as appointed by the CMC will vote on 5-4-3-2-1 basis from the list of eligible weekly nominees.
 The nominee who receives the most votes will be declared the winner.